StoneCypher/UnderstandingReactiveProgramming/md/Table of Contents.md

   1. What is `functional reactive programming` ?
   1. What we'll do
 1. Popular JS `reactive` libraries
+  1. Well established libraries
     1. Bacon.js
     1. Kefir.js
     1. Reactivex
+  1. Summary
 1. Building a modest one ourselves
   1. Getting Started
     1. The plan (ish)